20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-These pages help build rapport and trust by humanizing your brand.
+These pages help build rapport and trust by humanizing your brand and establishing expert authority.
 People want to work with people they like and trust.
 Share your journey, your philosophy, and introduce your team members with professional photos and brief bios.
 This helps clients connect with your brand on a personal level.

 An icon of three people with stars above them.